h4sski-programming/swing_playground/README.md

 `PipeWallThicknessCalculator.java`

 Main window is `JFrame frame`.
-Order of the JPanels is:
+Order of the JPanels and some classes used in this project:

 ```mermaid
 graph TD;